Table of Contents

 10. Target less competitive keywords

 When you’re doing keyword research for new content, try to find ones with less competition.
-Large industry players tend to dominate top keywords in more aggressive industries (business, legal services, health, and fitness, etc.).
+Large industry players tend to dominate top keywords in more aggressive industries (business, legal services, health, fitness, etc.).
 Targeting less competitive keywords helps you get top rankings faster.

 While these rankings may be for terms with lower monthly search volumes, they have actually been shown to help your bottom line better than short-tail terms.
 According to research, long-tail keywords have higher conversion rates than more popular searches.